ahawkins94/project-2/README.md

 #####Release Planning

 The project consisted of 2 sprints, approximately 3 days each.
 The end of the first sprint was set for Thursday at midday, and the end of the second sprint was set for Sunday at 5 o'clock.
-An MVP was needed by the end of sprint 1.
+An MVP (minimum viable product) was needed by the end of sprint 1.

 During the release planning, the indivual user stories were established and made, creating a product backlog.
+The user stories were also colour-coded based on the feature(s) they corresponded to.
+Green corresponded to MVP tasks, yellow for authorisation featues, pink for refinement, and blue for general additonal features.
 A physical and online task board was also created, with Trello used to make the latter.
-A comprehensive defintion of done for all tasks was also decided upon.

 Inital Task Board:
 ![Inital Task Board](app/assets/images/agilephotos/TaskBoardInital.JPG)

+A comprehensive defintion of done for all tasks was also decided upon.

-#####Definiton of Done
+######Definiton of Done:

 * Passes acceptance criteria.
 * Code runs without errors.